salvatore-coppola/eclipsecon-2023-tutorial-session/README.md

 ### Attendee Setup

-The attendee will connect to the wifi created by Kura Team and receive a usb stick containing the session material (but not required for the session) and credentials to access Kapua.
+The attendee will connect to the wifi created by Kura Team and receive a USB stick containing the session material (but not required for the session) and credentials to access Kapua.

-The attendee will download, from the provided endopoint of a local Docker Container Registry the following images:
+The attendee will download, from the provided endpoint of a local Docker Container Registry the following images:

 - Latest Eclipse Kura images for x86
 - Nvidia Triton Server for x86